-- Applying for interconnection.

-- Completing the utility scoping meeting.
+- Applying for interconnection. - Completing the Utility scoping meeting.

-- Completing a System Impact Study in the utility interconnection process study, such as a System Impact Study or passing a Fast Track screening process.
+Completing a System Impact Study in the Utility interconnection process study, or passing a Fast Track screening process.

-Projects less than or equal to 360 kW-AC or that are managed by a public or non-profit Project Manager are exempted from completing a utility interconnection study and must only provide documentation that they have paid the required deposit for these studies.
-Project Managers should contact the interconnection specialists at the applicable utility for information on the interconnection process and applying for interconnection.
-A list of appropriate utility contacts is available at www.oregoncsp.org under Project Manager Resources.
+In the Interim Offering, Projects less than or equal to 360 kW-AC or that are managed by a public or non-profit Project Manager are exempted from completing a Utility interconnection study and must only provide documentation that they have paid the required deposit for these studies.